sendgrid/docs/source/Classroom/Track/new_relic.md

 ![]({{root_url}}/images/newrelic-settings.png)

-In the New Relic app settings you can enable the statistics for your subusers.
+In the New Relic settings you can enable the statistics for your subusers.

 {% warning %}
 You will receive statistics only for 100 subusers